Hixie/isd/servers/src/systems-server/README.md

 Asset IDs (`<assetid>`) are connection-specific and system-specific and are not guaranteed to remain stable when a client reconnects or when an asset changes to another system (even if it's on the same server).

-> TODO: are they unique per server, or per system?
+Also they can be re-used within a connection, if an existing asset was destroyed.

 The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg, the asset's rough diameter in meters, the